IbnuJabir/rails-trello/README.md

   - Showcases all lists and cards within a selected board, providing users with a detailed view of their projects.
   - Enables the creation of new lists and cards directly within a board.

+- **Edit and Delete Cards**:

+  - Add the ability to edit and delete lists directly from the UI.

 - **Drag-and-Drop Functionality**: